Acid Bath: Break-up and subsequent projects (1997–2024)

-In 2014, rumors started that Acid Bath were reuniting with a new vocalist because Jimmy Kyle reached out to vocalist of Slipknot Corey Taylor with a very vague message stating "Acid Bath is in search of a vocalist.
+In 2014, rumors started that Acid Bath were reuniting with a new vocalist because Jimmy Kyle reached out to vocalist of Slipknot, Corey Taylor, with a vague message stating "Acid Bath is in search of a vocalist.
 Please send Mp3, demo, videos or any music links performing Acid Bath songs."
 However, these rumors were dismissed by other band members stating that "There is no ACID BATH without [late bassist] Audie Pitre, so there will never be 'new' ACID BATH material", and that "Currently, most of the surviving members of ACID BATH — Jimmy, Mike, and myself — have been considering the possibility of doing some shows in the future, as an ACID BATH tribute band, but nothing has been set in stone, and it is still just an idea."

 Reunion (2024–present)

+An Acid Bath reunion show at the REBEL in Toronto in October 2025.

 On October 15, 2024, a one-off reunion show was announced at the Sick New World festival in Las Vegas that was to take place on April 12, 2025, what would be the band's first show in 28 years.
 The festival was canceled a month later.
 In the following weeks after the reunion announcement, more festival dates were added, including the Sonic Temple festival in Columbus, Ohio, on May 9, 2025, and Louder Than Life festival in Louisville, Kentucky, on September 18.
-Concerts were also announced in New Orleans (April 25th and April 30th), Los Angeles, Brooklyn, Chicago, St Petersburg, Des Moines, Seattle, Portland, and Oakland.
-A European tour supporting System of a Down and Queens of the Stone Age was announced on September 10 for summer 2026.
+Concerts were also announced in New Orleans (April 25 and April 30), Los Angeles, Brooklyn, Chicago, St Petersburg, Des Moines, Seattle, Portland, and Oakland.
+The band is scheduled to perform at Milwaukee Metal Fest in June 2026 as well.
+Additionally, a European tour supporting System of a Down and Queens of the Stone Age was announced on September 10 for summer 2026.

-Along with returning original members (Riggs, Duet, and Sanchez), Zack Simmons (Goatwhore), and Alex Bergeron (ex-Agents of Oblivion) were announced on drums and bass respectively.
+Along with returning original members (Riggs, Duet, and Sanchez), Zack Simmons (Goatwhore) and Alex Bergeron (ex-Agents of Oblivion) were announced on drums and bass respectively.
 Shane Wesley (Crowbar) was ultimately chosen to play bass.